 Since the Covid-19 pandemic, those attending classes must bring their own mat to classes.
 I provide any other equipment we use in classes, apart from Stability Balls for prenatal sessions, which is all sanitised for your protection.
 If you wish to purchase your own equipment e.g. resistance bands, blocks, weights, please do ask me for any suggestions as to what to buy.

 Is there parking at the venue?

 There is free parking outside St Dogmaels Memorial Hall and Llechryd Coracle Hall.

 Do I need to complete any paperwork?

 Everyone attending classes must complete a basic health questionnaire.
 This information is kept purely for my own records so it is not shared with any third parties.
-I require certain information so I am know whether any exercises will need to be adapted to accommodate certain conditions.
-It is also necessary so I can ensure you are working at an appropriate level so you do not incur any injury.
+I require certain information so I know whether any exercises need to be adapted to accommodate certain conditions.
+It is also necessary to ensure you are working at an appropriate level so you do not incur any injury.
 There is additional paperwork for pre- and postnatal clients to provide information relevant to pregnancy and childbirth.
 Once you have booked and paid for your course I will send paperwork for completion and return before starting your course.

 How do I book a course?

 Click on the “Book Online” button under each class description.
 If a course you would like to join has already started you will need to contact me via the Contact Form.